 - 1. Demonstrate knowledge of American, English, and world literature in an aesthetic, cultural and historical context. - 2.
 Demonstrate knowledge of the history and use of the English language. - 3.
 Demonstrate knowledge of the history and practice of literary criticism. - Demonstrate mastery of the above knowledge base at a level suitable for graduate school preparation. - 5.
 Analyze literature using appropriate formal and critical tools. - Conduct traditional and digital literary research and present it through oral, written, and/or electronic formats. - Develop proficiency in expository, professional, analytical, and/or creative writing, culminating in the design and development of a professional quality senior portfolio. - 8.
 Use reading, writing and critical thinking to integrate faith and ethics with personal identity. - 9.
 Contribute to the world on a local or global level as a culturally competent reader, writer, and thinker.

-Planning guide First year Go
+First year

-Goshen Core Academic Voice Goshen Seminar World Literature Introduction to Creative Writing (recommended) Literature and Popular Culture (recommended)
+Goshen Core Academic Voice GC Seminar World Literature Introduction to Creative Writing (recommended) Artistic World Perspective (recommended)

 Expository Writing